FrostKiwi/mesa/src/intel/compiler/ibc_design.md

     * If we share nothing, that's fine too
  3. Full expressibility of GEN hardware craziness at all times
  4. Complex optimizations
-     * SIR will be designed to make copy-prop and various folding operations easy but we don't want to re-design nir_opt_algebraic; by and large, those types of optimizations should still be done in NIR
+     * IBC will be designed to make copy-prop and various folding operations easy but we don't want to re-design nir_opt_algebraic; by and large, those types of optimizations should still be done in NIR
-     * Optimizations like cmod propagation will still have to happen in SIR
+     * Optimizations like cmod propagation will still have to happen in IBC
  5. Single Static Assignment form
      * Many people are likely to be shocked to see this on the non-goals list.
 Even though SSA has proved extremely useful and powerful in